Purple & Old Gold Award

 The Purple and Old Gold Award for Conspicuous Achievement

-The Purple and Old Gold Award for Conspicuous Achievements is granted to one graduating student in each of the following extra-curricular fields (Athletics, Art, Digital Media, Forensics, Journalism, Music, Performance Studies, and Theatre) who has completed an outstanding public performance, show, event, or publicly displayed piece that distinguishes their ability from their peers.
+The Purple and Old Gold Award for Conspicuous Achievements is granted to one graduating student in each of the following extra-curricular fields who has completed an outstanding public performance, show, event, or publicly displayed piece that distinguishes their ability from their peers.
 Candidates are identified by leaders in identified areas and nominations are given to the Office of the Registrar.

 • Athletics (Men)